The Story of a Pseudo-Transformational Educator

 Election results are attached – notice they are not complete since Michigan is still up in the air.
 Notice also the popular vote.
 We will have a president who won the Electoral College, but not get most of the American’s votes.
 Attached also are the “Exit Polls” which breakdown the data of who voted for whom.
 Trump won off the uneducated, white, male, and wealthy votes, while Hillary had the support of voters who were younger, female, educated, less wealthy, and minorities.
 There’s also a lot of other information here regarding issues.
 Feel free to comment and spark discussion – but keep it civil.

-Hopefully, some of you will agree with those figures and some of you will not.
+Hopefully, some of you will agree with those figures, and others will not.
 This is where I would like to point out how inaccurate polling data has become over the last decade and the fact the results were not finalized when she decided to have this discussion.
 This only further solidifies how non-objective and uncritical the conversation that followed could have really been.
 I find it ironic that McKinsey has stated on social media that she feels frustrated for having to constantly “justify what I do and defend myself personally from ignorant parent attacks.”
 Well, what do you expect with such bias?

 Something else I would like to point out is how the election results and polling information she provided came from CNN – a network with a long history of deception and integrity issues.
 Perhaps we could consider this yet another missed opportunity by an American History teacher to discuss the need for second opinions or how it is wise to “Question with boldness even the existence of a god; because, if there be one, he must more approve the homage of reason, than that of blindfolded fear.” – Thomas Jefferson.
 Ultimately, it would be a great topic to exercise critical thinking.

 In the discussion that ensued, one student said: “It doesn’t matter anymore, Trump still beat Hillary!!!”